COVID-19 Fall 2021 Campus Safety Plan

 Contact tracing is the process of the identification of faculty, staff or students who may have come into close contact with an infected person for a prolonged period of time (within 6’ for 15 minutes or more over a 24-hour period).
 If the College is notified that a suspected or positive COVID-19 person was on our campus, the College will attempt to determine where that person visited and with whom they may have been in close contact.
 Screening records, visitor logs, and class rosters will continue to be maintained.
-CCP’s full contact tracing program is available on its website: https://www.myccp.online/coronavirus-covid-19/protocol-confirmed-or-suspected-covid-19-campus.
-The College will enlist additional contact tracing support for the fall, and is currently exploring technology tools to assist with the contact tracing process.
+CCP’s full contact tracing program is available on its website.
+The College will enlist additional contact tracing support for the fall.

-Faculty, staff, or students that have been identified as being close contact of a confirmed case and who are not fully vaccinated must quarantine in accordance with the College’s contact tracing protocol.
-A close contact of a suspected case may also be required to quarantine until a determination has be provided if their contact was with a confirmed case.
+Faculty, staff, or students that have been identified as being a close contact of a confirmed case and who are not fully vaccinated must quarantine in accordance with the College’s contact tracing protocol.
+Fully vaccinated close contacts will be required to take a COVID-19 test on Day 3-5 after exposure.
+A close contact of a suspected case may also be required to quarantine until CCP determines if their contact was with a confirmed case.
 Staff must contact Human Resources before returning to campus.
 Students must contact the Dean of Students before returning to campus.

 - Area Shut Down Measures

-In most cases, we do not anticipate the need to shut down an entire building following the identification of a COVID-19 person.
+In most cases, we do not anticipate the need to shut down an entire building following the identification of a person with COVID-19.
 If it has been less than 7 days since the sick employee has been in the building, we will close off any areas used for prolonged periods of time (i.e., greater than 15 minutes) by the infected person (such as a classroom).
 The area will be closed for approximately 24 hours (if possible) prior to conducting deep/reactive cleaning activities.